oracle-livelabs/security/database/advanced/key-vault_ssh/key-vault_ssh.md

             ![Key Vault](./images/okv_ssh-110.png "Edit the Wallet")

-            **Note**: In this example, now haven't got any public key in the SSH Server wallet
+            **Note**: In this example, now there aren’t any more public keys in this SSH Server wallet

             ![Key Vault](./images/okv_ssh-111.png "Remove the public key from the SSH Server Wallet")